sectrs-acai/shrinkwrap/documentation/userguide/quickstart.rst

 likely to JustWork (TM). macOS is also known to work when using the docker runtime as long as Docker Desktop has first been installed.

-Shrinkwrap requires **at least Python 3.7** (for ordered dicts).
+Shrinkwrap requires **at least Python 3.6.9**.
 Older versions may work, but are not tested.

 .. code-block:: shell